allpix-squared/allpix-squared/src/modules/DepositionReader/README.md

 ### Parameters
 * `model`: Format of the data file to be read, can either be `csv` or `root`.
+* `detector_name_chars`: Parameter which allows selecting only a substring of the stored volume name as detector name.
+Could be set to the number of characters from the beginning of the volume name string which should be taken as detector name.
+E.g. `detector_name_chars = 7` would select `sensor0` from the full volume name `sensor0_px3_14` read from the input file.
+This is especially useful if the initial simulation in Geant4 has been performed using parametrized volume placements e.g. for individual pixels of a detector.
+Defaults to `0` which takes the full volume name.

 ### Usage
 *Example how to use this module*